Swipecoin/docs/guides/get-started/create-account.md

 </code-example>

-Agora que você tem uma conta, pode [começar a enviar e receber pagamentos](transactions.md).
+Now that you’ve got an account, you can [start sending and receiving payments](transactions.md).

 <div class="sequence-navigation">
-  <a class="button button--previous" href="index.html">Anterior: Visão Geral da Rede Stellar</a>
+  <a class="button button--previous" href="index.html">Back: Stellar Network Overview</a>
-  <a class="button button--next" href="transactions.html">Próximo: Enviar e Receber Dinheiro</a>
+  <a class="button button--next" href="transactions.html">Next: Send and Receive Money</a>
 </div>

-[^1]: Uma chave privada ainda é usada para encriptar dados e assinar transações.
-Ao criar um objeto `KeyPair` usando uma seed, a chave privada é gerada imediatamente e armazenada internamente.
+[^1]: A private key is still used to encrypt data and sign transactions.
+When you create a `KeyPair` object using a seed, the private key is immediately generated and stored internally.

-[^2]: Outros recursos do Stellar, como [trust lines](../concepts/assets.md#trustlines), requerem saldos mínimos maiores.
-Para mais sobre saldos mínimos, veja [tarifas](../concepts/fees.md#saldo-mínimo-da-conta)
+[^2]: Other features of Stellar, like [trust lines](../concepts/assets.md#trustlines), require higher minimum balances.
+For more on minimum balances, see [fees](../concepts/fees.md#minimum-account-balance)

-[^3]: CoinMarketCap tem uma lista de corretoras que vendem lumens em http://coinmarketcap.com/currencies/stellar/#markets
+[^3]: CoinMarketCap maintains a list of exchanges that sell lumens at http://coinmarketcap.com/currencies/stellar/#markets